Skip to main content

 What causes a retinal migraine?

 It’s not clear why people develop retinal migraines.
-Current evidence suggests that there’s a temporary block in the blood supply to the retina, and this causes both the vision changes and headache.
+Current evidence suggests that a temporary blockage in the blood supply to your retina causes both the vision changes and the headache.

-Vision goes back to normal once the blood vessels relax and blood can get through them again.
+Vision goes back to normal once the blood vessels relax and blood flows through again.

 • Stress